Chinese pond turtle

 Mauremys reevesii, commonly known as the Chinese pond turtle, the Chinese three-keeled pond turtle, or Reeves' turtle, is a species of turtle in the family Geoemydidae, a family which was formerly called Bataguridae.
 The species is native to East Asia.

-It is one of the two most commonly found species used for divination that have been recovered from Shang dynasty sites.
+Alongside the Chinese softshell turtle, it is one of the two most commonly found species used for divination that have been recovered from Shang dynasty sites.

 Description

 While the species typically appears to have a brown shell, dark grey skin, with yellow markings on the neck and yellow irises, melanism is well documented in males, where the entirety of the animal including the eyes becomes completely black and the yellow markings are lost.
 Melanism only occurs in mature males over 7 years old.
 Old females may sometimes also develop darker shells and fewer markings.

 Certain populations of Reeve's turtles may exhibit megacephaly.
 Megacephalic turtles have much larger and broader heads, and hypertrophied jaws muscles.
 In at least one other species of turtle, it appears that megacephaly may not be genetically linked, instead developing in individuals as a response to a heavily durophagous diet.